What Are The Benefits Of Oil Based Skincare?

 Oils Are Essentially Hydration Concentrates

 Hydration concentrate is one way to think of a facial oil.
 A traditional night cream is water based along with texture enhancers and oils (note that oils are listed last).
 Many skincare moisturizers, lotions and creams on the shelf contain up to 70-90% water, along with texture enhancers, leaving little room for the oils that actually provide moisture to the skin.
-Kari Gran Essential Serum has no water or fillers, only 100% pure potent product to give your skin all the goodness it craves and deserves.
+Our moisturizing serum has no water or fillers, only 100% pure potent product to give your skin all the goodness it craves and deserves.
 And because an oil-based product is very concentrated, a little goes a very long way.

 Kari Gran is Picky About Oils